canonical/lxd/doc/howto/import_machines_to_instances.md

    Please pick one of the options above [default=1]: 4 Please provide the storage pool to use: default
-   Do you want to change the storage size? [default=no]: yes Please specify the storage size: 20GiB
+   Do you want to change the storage volume size? [default=no]: yes Please specify the storage volume size: 20GiB

    Instance to be created:
      Name: foo